 Establish a sustainable panel of patients as per your comfort, for instance, around 300 – 500 to attend to per month.
-As you expand and hire more physicians in your DPC practice, you can increase the panel of patients depending on the doctor’s availability.
+As you expand and hire more direct primary care physicians in your DPC practice, you can increase the panel of patients depending on the doctor’s availability.

 Your DPC subscription plans need to bring in a dignified margin of profit so that you can stick to your oath of providing quality healthcare to patients and foresee a good future for your practice.

 Get acquainted with a lawyer who specializes in DPC core policies and managing legal affairs of DPC practices.
-You also need to have a malpractice insurance plan to defend your practice and staff against threatening lawsuits.
+You also need to have a malpractice insurance plan so that your practice and staff can be defended against threatening lawsuits.

 DPC Benefits for Providers

-As mentioned earlier, DPC practices give physicians the leverage to treat patients at their own pace.
+As mentioned earlier, direct primary care physicians have the leverage to treat patients at their own pace.
 With a sustainable pricing model and a limited patient panel in business, physicians are able to attract and treat patients who aim to develop a stronger interpersonal relationship with their doctor.

-Providing quality care to a limited number of patients day after day is ideal for preventing physician burnout.
-Not only does DPC help in the prevention of illnesses, but also promotes a healthy work-life balance for the provider.
+Providing quality care to a limited number of patients day after day is ideal in preventing physician burnout.
+Not only does DPC help in prevention of illnesses, but also promotes a healthy work-life balance for the provider.

 As there is no involved insurance company in place to handle the administrative end of the business, physicians can save overhead costs that would be spent on hiring staff for managing and interacting with insurance companies.